On the hard $\gamma$-ray spectrum of the potential PeVatron supernova remnant G106.3+2.7: analytical solution of diffusion equation

-\acknowledgments We are in debt to Pasquale Blasi for fruitful discussion, Yutaka Fujita, Ruo-Yu Liu, Qiang Yuan and Xiangdong Li for helpful comments.
+\acknowledgments We are in debt to Pasquale Blasi for fruitful discussion, {and to an anonymous referee, Yutaka Fujita}, Ruo-Yu Liu, Qiang Yuan and Xiangdong Li for helpful comments.
 This work is supported by the National Key R\&D Program of China under grants 2017YFA0402600, NSFC under grants 11773014, 11633007, 11851305 and {U1931204}.